Famous Landmarks in Greece to Visit in All 14 Greek Regions

 The best things to bring are bottled water, a hat, sunglasses, and sunscreen.

 Also, do wear sturdy shoes.
-Like many ancient sites, some sections are covered, and some paths are paved; otherwise, Knossos Palace is open to the elements.
+Like many ancient sites, some sections are covered, some paths are paved, and some areas are rough.

 On the whole, a guided tour deepens appreciation of the advanced civilization and refined culture in effect on Crete and elsewhere.